olch-dev/do-marked/README.md

 - Label filtering (AND condition - shows posts with ALL selected labels)
 - Table of contents for posts
 - Local development mode with sample files
+- Virtual scrolling for efficient rendering of large lists
+- Sample data generation for testing

 ## Getting Started